 “What’s that?”
 Tom asked.

 “Like Curt said, nothing important,” Laura replied.
 “We’re just arguing about the normal sort of stuff he and I always argue about.”
+She turned and stuck her tongue out at me, then grinned.

 That seemed to satisfy everyone.
 Laura and I were known to banter back and forth all the time.
 Well, it satisfied everyone except Sara.
 She leaned around me and asked Laura, “I don’t get it.
 You guys argue all the time?”